Axxes/CLDN-DependencyInjection/DI/Exercises/README.md

 ## Exercise 3

 Free to fill in.
-Make a pluggable application, injecting multiple `IPlugin`'s, handling specific sets of data, using Autofac.
+Make a pluggable application, injecting multiple `IPlugin`'s, handling specific sets of data, using Autofac or custom reflection?